nicksnyder/go-i18n/README.md

 First and foremost you, of course, need to import the `github.com/nicksnyder/go-i18n/i18n` Golang package.
 Within it you will find the `LoadTranslationFile` and `MustLoadTranslationFile` functions.
-The first one loads the a translation file into memory and extracts its type from the extension (`.json`, `.yaml`, etc.).
+The first one loads a translation file into memory and extracts its type from the extension (`.json`, `.yaml`, etc.).
 The latter does the same, but it panics if the file could not be loaded, instead of returning the error as the former one.